ketwaroo/minetest-k-colorblocks/README.md

 Currently supports only one palette with 15 grey values and 240 color values split into 12 hues.
 Each hue has 10 full saturation with scaled luminance and the remaining ten are lower saturation.
 It's not a palette that evenly splits all RGB colours into 256 but rather colours that are subjectively fun to paint with.

+Open an issue if you have suggestions or find a bug.

 # Features and Usage

 Requires creative mode to be able to access the Colouring Wand and blocks.